5 Keys to the Best Ladder Stand Setups for Deer Season

 It seems obvious, but most ladder stands are not hidden adequately.
 Think of them as elevated ground blinds.
 I like sprawling limbs above a stand platform, and plenty of cover from the ground up.
 For some sets, that’s a double- or triple-trunked tree.
 For others, it’s a big cedar or several leafy saplings growing near the tree base.
 I also want multiple pieces of cover—extra trees, cane thickets, grown-up field edges—between the stand and the best shooting lanes.
 Our stands are rarely facing directly at the best shooting lanes; instead, they’re offset so that the lanes are to the side or, in some cases, slightly behind the tree.

 Speaking of those lanes, they are small and carefully created.
-Rather than fell a whole tree to open a path, for example, one of us will climb into the stand and direct the other to cut away smaller, specific limbs.
+Rather than fell a whole tree to open a path, for example, one of us will climb into the stand and direct the other to cut away smaller, specific limbs, often with a pole saw.
 In stands where deer are going to be close before ever seeing them, the best shooting lanes are cut for sitting shots.
 We wrap camo netting around our stand platforms prior to the season, and I’ll frequently haul in a bundle of brush and zip-tie it to the stand, along with limbs of other trees nearby to break up outlines.

-We set three of our best stands on ravine edges.
+We set three of our best stands on ravine edges (two of those three stands accounted for all the buck tags filled, mentioned above).
 You sneak up the edge of the ravine, to the base of the ladder, and crawl in virtually unseen.
 One of those stands is on the edge of a food plot, and we’ve actually crawled in and out of it, undetected, while deer were in the plot.
 Ravines, creek beds, and thick field edges can all help mask your approach and exit, and they’re especially important for a long-term ladder stand setup.

 The ravines I mentioned serve another important purpose: they discourage deer from getting behind the stands and downwind.
 Ravines aren’t always available, though.
 Two of our other good stands are set on thick ditch rows between fields.
 We sneak in from the rear fields—which are fallow fescue and broom sedge—and up into the stands, which face food plots.
 Sure, the deer will walk through the fescue fields on occasion, but for the most part, those fields are “dead space.”